 A super-powerful method.
 But I guess you want some more details.
-Creating content at scale and establishing a personalized content feed leads to the situation that the user receives extremely customized information.
-Together with the possibility to comment on any content piece, we are triggering a contextual communication.
+Creating content at scale and establishing a personalized content feed leads to the user receiving highly customized information.
+Together with the possibility to comment on any content piece, we are triggering contextual communication.

-To give you an example on that: Imagine a runway closure for a specific airport (automatically) pops in as a post.
-Now, the post is (just as an example) simultaneously seen by the station manager, a pilot whose next flight is planned to that destination and the Customer Care Center Manager.
-Immediately they can have a quick discussion in the comments section of the post.
-That is a) a swift process, and b) probably helps other colleagues who might have similar questions.
+To give you an example of that: Imagine a runway closure for a specific airport (automatically) pops in as a post.
+The post is (just as an example) simultaneously seen by the station manager, a pilot whose next flight is planned to that destination, and the Customer Care Center Manager.
+So, immediately they can have a quick discussion in the comments section of the post.
+That is a) a swift process, and b) probably helps other colleagues with similar questions.

 9 – Which Devices Should Be Supported?

-If you are following this blog or our podcast for a while, you probably already know the answer.
+If you have been following this blog or our podcast for a while, you probably already know the answer.
 I’m the most prominent advocate of a mobile-first strategy.
-Again, compare it to Facebook.
+But, again, compare it to Facebook.
 Although you can use Facebook on your laptop, most people use it on their smartphones.
 The same applies here: Smartphone is the device to support first and foremost.
 Everything else is a nice-to-have.
 Period.

 10 – How’s The Feed-Based Technology Linked To Smart Airline KPIs?